Why the Best Digital Classrooms Use Data-Driven Instruction

 Especially in the era of Covid-19, educators need to recognize how much students have lost educationally to ensure the curriculum matches their needs to move towards their goals.
 Many factors affect the work that schools are doing to help close the learning gap, including providing supports to assist students' social-emotional needs.

-Educators cannot neglect how the internet affects student learning in an increasingly digital classroom.
+Educators cannot ignore how the internet affects student learning in an increasingly digital classroom.
 Students adapt the internet to suit their learning styles, and in turn, the internet molds the way students learn.

 One way to harness the data from digital learning is through a schools' internet filter or the school's online classroom management software.
-Deledao Filter and Deledao Instruction provide filtering and online classroom management under one platform.
-Using patented and award-winning artificial intelligence technology, Deledao can give educators unique insights into how students are learning in a digital environment.
+Deledao's ActiveInstruct uses real-time AI to gather and synthesize student trends to save you time on combing through data.
+Using patented and award-winning AI technology, Deledao can give educators unique insights into how students are learning in a digital environment, without the hassle of making it yourself.